What is the Homestead Exemption?

 - You must own and occupy your home or mobile home by January 1st of the application year.

 - New Homestead applicants are subject to an income means test.
-Applicants for the 2017 tax year must have a total household adjusted gross income of $31,800 or less.
-This amount is derived from line 3 of your 2016 State of Ohio income tax return.(Applicants turning 65 in 2018 would need to meet the income requirement of $32,200 or less.)
+Applicants for the 2018 tax year must have a total household adjusted gross income of $32,200 or less.
+This amount is derived from line 3 of your 2017 State of Ohio income tax return.(Applicants turning 65 in 2019 would need to meet the income requirement of $32,800 or less on their 2018 State of Ohio income tax return.)

 When is the deadline for me to file?